Course Reserves (online)

 The King Library provides students and faculty online reserve readings.
 The digitized collection is designed to serve the needs of distance education students through increasing accessibility to course material (students enjoy 24-hour access) and saving money on photocopy costs or course reading packet charges.

-We primarily use the King Library's E-Reserves service.
-Note: This service covers only materials owned by the library (either physically or through electronic access).
+We use the King Library's Electronic Reserves service.
+Note: This service covers only materials owned by the library (either physically or through electronic access including interlibrary loan).

 Please see: Course Reserves.